-5. In 1993, director of the Kartontara packing company in Moscow, Russia, Vladimir Kaplun was killed by radioactive material (cobalt-60 and/or cesium-137) placed in his chair.
+In 1993, director of the Kartontara packing company in Moscow, Russia, Vladimir Kaplun was killed by radioactive material (cobalt-60 and/or cesium-137) placed under his chair.
 He died of radiation sickness after a month of hospitalization.
 The source of the radiation was found after his death.

 6Karen Silkwood Poisoning